Get Back to Health Safely

 Complete your COVID-19 screening before you visit.

 We screen for COVID-19 several times before an in-person appointment.
 Make your visit go faster by completing our COVID-19 screening before your appointment.
 Fill out this form, use the link in the text message you receive the day before your appointment or snap a photo of the QR code on your way inside the building to get your approved visitor pass.
-Show your pass when you arrive and wear your mask, even if you have been vaccinated.
+Show your pass when you arrive and wear your mask, even if you have been vaccinated and boosted against COVID-19.

 If you have not completed the electronic-based self-screening, you will be screened in person when you arrive at your appointment.